manitislate/huge/README.md

 ### The History of HUGE

-Back in 2010/2011 there were no useful login solutions in the PHP world, at least not for non-experts.
+Back in 2010/2011 there we no useful login solutions in the PHP world, at least not for non-experts.
 So I did the worst mistake every young developer does: Trying to build something by myself without having any clue about security basics.
 What made it even worse was: The web was (and is) full of totally broken tutorials about building user authentication systems, even the biggest companies in the world did this completely wrong (we are talking about SONY, LinkedIn and